Herb Stempel: Twenty-One

-The defeated

 Stempel ostensibly won $69,500, which was presented to him as an unnotarized "settlement" agreement.

 Even though Stempel agreed to take less money, that actually made no difference: his ratings were dropping and the producers decided he had to go.
 A new contestant was selected to challenge him and knock him off.
 He was an English instructor at Columbia University, Charles Van Doren.
 Van Doren was persuaded to go along with the fraud by an appeal that his appearance would help glamorize information and intellectualism.
 His impact was immediate and his name quickly became synonymous with quiz shows.
 For week after week, the two men battled it out, tying with scores of 21–21, as tens of millions of Americans tuned in to see if their new hero would beat Stempel.

 Enright promised Stempel a subsequent television job if he would finish the performance they had started, but the final act, as choreographed by Enright, was particularly humiliating to Stempel.
 The question was, "What motion picture won the Academy Award for 1955?"

 Years later Dan Enright stated in the WGBH documentary American Experience: The Quiz Show Scandal interview:

 On December 5, 1956, Van Doren defeated Stempel before 15 million viewers.
 Van Doren went on to become the single most popular contestant in the quiz show's early history, while Stempel became the forgotten man.
 (In the closing minutes of his last Twenty-One appearance, asked what he would do with his winnings, a subdued Stempel said that after provisions were made for his family, he would donate a modest sum to the City College Fund “to repay the people of the city of New York for the free education they have given me”.)
 After his loss, Stempel overheard one backstage technician say to another: "At least, we finally have a clean-cut intellectual on this program, not a freak with a sponge memory."
 Enright's promise to find Stempel a panel show slot after his college graduation went unfulfilled.
 When Stempel, who by then had gone through his winnings, later demanded Enright follow through on his original promise, Enright demanded he first sign a statement affirming he had never been coached on Twenty-One.
 Again, no show materialized.